Child Home Safety

 Choose toys that are appropriate to the child’s age.
 Be well-informed on chemical toxicity in the toys that you buy.
 Always go for reputable toy manufacturers and be on the lookout for product recalls.
 Always read the labels and instructions for toys carefully before allowing your child to play with them.

 Overall, the key to child safety at home is supervision and proper childproofing.
 Supervision is making yourself available and aware of what the children are doing in the house.
 When children are not in view, avoid leaving loud music and the TV on to be able to hear if the children need help or are hurt.
 Knowing your children’s behavior and relaying that on to other potential childcare givers could very well mean the life of your child.
 Be sure to teach children about safety and how they too could avoid being hurt.

 Your home should be the safest place for your child.
 Safety is a collaborative effort so make sure that all adults in the household will help keep the safety rules in your household.

 Christensen and Hymas offers free initial consultations.
-If your child has been involved in an accident from another individuals negligence or for more information regarding Utah children accidents, click here.
-Give us a call at (801) 506-0800 to set up an appointment today.
+If your child has been involved in an accident from another individual’s negligence or for more information regarding Utah children’s accidents give us a call at (801) 506-0800 to set up an appointment today.